Full Page Image

 Configuring the Image

-Print Edition Size Controls
+Print Layout Controls

-Print Span specifies whether the image takes up a single page or spans an entire two-page spread.
+Page Span specifies whether the image takes up a single page or spans an entire two-page spread.

 Print Extent determines how much of the page is filled by the image: